mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 Now, we can perform Forward Mode AD practically right away, using the `Dual` numbers class we’ve already defined.

-Now, when we run our function, in order to calculate `x’` for the input to our function, we pass in a `Dual`, with a constructor that sets the `.derivative` data member to 1, in order to correctly calculate `f` and `df/dx` when we call the function.
+When we run our function, in order to calculate `x’` for the input to our function, we pass in a `Dual`, with a constructor that sets the `.derivative` data member to 1, in order to correctly calculate `f` and `df/dx` when we call the function.
 Using our dual numbers class, we can input some values into `super_complicated_function` and we get some answers!

 ```python
 def super_complicated_function(x):